sayeda-chattopadhyay/BidAbhi-Auction/README.md

 ## License

 This project is licensed under a Creative Commons license.
-It is open for contributions, but please credit the project if you use the code in your own projects.
+It is open for contributions, but please credit the project if you use the code in your  projects.

 ## Bio
 -   UX designer and a front-end developer
 -   BSc in Physical Sciences
--   Several years experience in banking
+-   Several years of experience in banking

 <a href="https://stellular-taffy-47ab91.netlify.app">My Portfolio</a>